 What to Do in Chile For Tourists - Barrio Bellavista Neighborhood is nearby Santiago is Where Artists Live

-This neighborhood is nearby Santiago where artists and intellectuals live.
+This neighborhood is nearby Santiago, where artists and intellectuals live.
 This neighborhood is famous because of Pablo Neruda, which we mentioned earlier about his house.
 There are many boutiques and galleries in the area.
-Old colored houses are visible on its streets.
-In the weekend, there is a handicraft market that is open to the public.
+Old colored houses are visible on their streets.
+On the weekend, there is a handicraft market that is open to the public.

 Cathedral of Santiago de Compostela